 - Google requires a page to be 100% the same no matter where you are located.

 - Do not redirect URLs to external links

-- Replace all URL characters to URL encoded entities (URL friendly characters)
+- Replace all URL characters with URL encoded entities (URL friendly characters)

-- If multiple products are on one page, make it logical for the customer to select the right one.
-The usage of hashtags.
+- If multiple products are on one page, make it logical for the customer to select the right one—hashtags.

 - Framing or mirroring